 Lennon was returning from the recording studio that night.
 He was carrying tapes from the studio under his arm when he was shot.
 Chapman then read more of his book while waiting for the police to come.

 The first to respond after the shooting was a security guard from The Dakotas (the apartments John and Yoko lived in) who approached Chapman as he sat reading.
-Apparently the all the security guard could do was sob and kept asking Chapman “Do you know what you did?”.
+Apparently, all the security guard could do was sob and kept asking Chapman “Do you know what you did?”.

 Mark Chapman was an individual who had experienced many problems, that were left unchecked and allowed to escalate.
 He heard voices and had obsessive thoughts about things, including Catcher of the Rye by J. D Salinger.